tenshi98/power_engine/LIBS_js/docxtemplater/docs/source/configuration.rst

 .. code-block:: javascript

-    new Docxtemplater(zip, {delimiters:{start:'[[',end:']]'}});
+    new Docxtemplater(zip, { delimiters: { start:'[[', end:']]' } });

 paragraphLoop
 -------------

 The paragraphLoop option has been added in version 3.2.0.
+Since it breaks backwards-compatibility, it is turned off by default.

 It is recommended to turn that option on, since it makes the rendering a little bit easier to reason about.
-Since it breaks backwards-compatibility, it is turned off by default.

 .. code-block:: javascript